SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 rules but many others exist.
 For an overview of data validation rules available in Excel, check out the [Excel support page on data validation](https://support.office.com/en-us/article/Apply-data-validation-to-cells-29FECBCC-D1B9-42C1-9D76-EFF3CE5F7249).
 General steps to employ data validation are as follows.

+1. Open the tab 'semi-cleaned-combined' of our
+[messy data spreadsheet](/data/survey_data_spreadsheet_messy.xls?raw=true) `survey_data_spreadsheet_messy.xls`.
+It contains tables from the messy data tabs '2013' and '2014' combined into a single table (you may note that data is not fully cleaned yet although it is in a much better shape than tabs '2013' and '2014').

-1. Select the cells or column from your spreadsheet you want to validate.
+2. Select the cells or column from your spreadsheet you want to validate.
+For example, select the column 'plot_id'.

-2. On the `Data` tab from the top level menu select `Data Validation`, or `Data Tools` and then `Data Validation` or `Validation Tools` (depending on your version of Excel).
+3. On the `Data` tab from the top level menu select `Data Validation`, or `Data Tools` and then `Data Validation` or `Validation Tools` (depending on your version of Excel).

     ![Image of Data Validation button on Data tab](../fig/data-validation-button.png)

-3. In the `Allow` box of tab `Settings` select the kind of data that should be in the column.
+4. In the `Allow` box of tab `Settings` select the kind of data that should be in the column.
 Options include whole numbers, decimals, lists of items, dates, and other values.

     ![Image of Data Validation window](../fig/data-validation-window.png)

-4. After selecting an item enter any additional details on restrictions.
+5. After selecting an item enter any additional details on restrictions.
 We will do two examples below.

 Excel allows us to specify a variety of data validations to be applied to cell contents.
 If the validation fails an error is raised and the data we entered does not go into the particular cell.